GeorgeVassilakis/SMPy/paper/paper.md

 # Statement of need

-While mass maps are a key deliverable of many cosmological analyses [@ACTDR62024; @DESY32021; @HSC2017], scientists are often left to make these maps from scratch.

-`SMPy` addresses an outstanding need for the lensing community: an accessible, well-documented, and extensible tool to construct publication-quality mass maps from galaxy shear data.
+While mass maps are a key deliverable of many cosmological analyses [@ACTDR62024; @DESY32021; @HSC2017], scientists are often left to make these maps from scratch. `SMPy` addresses an outstanding need for the lensing community: an accessible, well-documented, and extensible tool to construct publication-quality mass maps from galaxy shear data.
 Built on standard scientific Python packages, it provides an easy entry point for researchers new to mass mapping, while also being robust for more senior scientific use.
 There are currently three separate mapping methods implemented into `SMPy`: the classic Kaiser-Squires inversion [@KS1993], aperture mass mapping [@Leonard2012; @McCleary2020], and notably, to our knowledge, the first publicly available implementation of the `KS+` algorithm [@Pires2020]. `KS+` improves reconstruction quality by correcting for systematic effects including missing data, field borders, and reduced shear. `SMPy` also offers specialized and unique features valuable for mass mapping, such as flexible coordinate system support (both celestial and pixel space) and comprehensive signal-to-noise analysis with multiple noise randomization techniques.
 An example convergence map, created from simulated SuperBIT galaxy cluster observations [@McCleary2023], is shown in Figure \ref{fig:convergence_map}. `SMPy` is, to our knowledge, the first convergence mapping software to prioritize both accessibility and advanced features.

 # State of the field

-The weak lensing community is served by publicly available mapping tools like `lenspack` and `jax-lensing` [@Remy2022], each with their own strengths. `jax-lensing` excels at neural network-based approaches and deep learning methods, but applying it to survey-specific data products requires substantial additional development by the user. `lenspack` provides well-documented, stand-alone mass-mapping functions, but does not provide an end-to-end convergence-mapping workflow (e.g., configuration management, coordinate handling, noise/SNR analysis, and plotting).
+The weak lensing community is served by publicly available mapping tools like `lenspack` and `jax-lensing` [@Remy2022], each with their own strengths. `jax-lensing` excels at neural network-based approaches and deep learning methods, but applying it to survey-specific data products requires substantial additional development by the end user. `lenspack` provides well-documented, stand-alone mass-mapping functions, but does not provide an end-to-end convergence-mapping workflow (e.g., configuration management, coordinate handling, noise/SNR analysis, and plotting).
 In practice, many mass-mapping analyses still rely on bespoke codes built for a specific survey or science case.
 These gaps, combined with the need for a flexible, configuration-driven, and modular mapping framework, motivated the development of `SMPy` as an accessible and extensible alternative.

 # Software design